Cataract Surgery Treatment in Kansas City, MO

 Non-Surgical Cataract Treatment

-The first step in your process is to complete ocular examination to confirm cataract is the cause of your vision decrease.
+The first step in your process is cataract specialist doctors to complete ocular examination to confirm cataract is the cause of your vision decrease.
 When this is determined several diagnostic tests are completed.
 These include the Zeiss IOL master which measures the length of your eye, the curvature of your cornea, and several other anatomical measurements.
 Corneal topography will be completed to assess additional aspects relating to astigmatism.
 Retinal OCT will be completed to assess the health of the central part of your retina called the macula.

 The refractive cataract surgeons at Discover Vision Centers utilize several categories of implants.
 Silicone and acrylic monofocal IOLs are available.
 Toric / astigmatism implants from Alcon, Bausch and Lomb and Johnson and Johnson vision are used.
 Two trifocal implants are used ( Alcon Panoptix and Johnson and Johnson Synergy ).
 Extended depth of focus lenses is also used for patients wanted distance, intermediate, and near vision ( Alcon Vivity and Johnson and Johnson Symfony ).
-The RxSight Light Adjustable Lens is frequently used for patients that want to minimize or avoid glasses for most if not all activities
+The RxSight Light Adjustable Lens is frequently used for patients that want to minimize or avoid glasses for most if not all activities.

 What Causes Cataracts?

-Why Choose Discover Vision for Cataract Treatment
+Why Choose Discover Vision for Cataract Treatment?

 Technology